ShreckYe/query-flooding-based-resource-sharer/README.md

 # query-flooding-based-resource-sharer
-A very simple P2P resource sharing program based on query flooding
+A very simple P2P resource sharing program based on query flooding in Kotlin